(Last Updated on : 24/10/2017)

 There are 27 constellations made up of 12 zodiac signs, 9 planets and 12 houses.
 Depending on when a person is born, the 12 signs are distributed among the 12 houses and 9 planets are placed in various houses.
 The visual representation of the signs and planets is called a horoscope

 chart.
 Vedic Astrology is inferring the meaning of these arrangements.

 Types of Vedic Astrology

-Hora covers predictive astrology.
+Hora: Hora covers predictive astrology.
 It has predictions based on individual horoscope.
 It contains selection of favourable time to start an activity to get maximum fulfilment.
-Names and sounds also do have a forecast here.
-There is a branch of numeric astrology.

 Scientific Basis of Vedic Astrology

-It is regrettable that even today's modern science is unable to understand the physical laws behind this ancient method although it's getting there very fast.
 The present understanding of astral science lies in possibility and statistics.
-In statistical terms we may say that the occurrence of a specific event in one's life when certain planetary combination exists is “statistically significant”.
-Certain combinations in one's chart actually result in a prophecy, which turns out to be around seventy to eighty percent true.
+In statistical terms, the occurrence of a specific event in ones life when certain planetary combination exists is “statistically significant”.
+Certain combinations in ones chart actually result in a prophecy, which turns out to be around 70 to 80 percent true.
 With a logical statistical importance events can be forecasted.

-Vedic astrology is the oldest surviving form of horoscopic astrology in the world.
-Here stars are considered to be the fixed background against which the motions of the planets are measured.
+Vedic Astrology is the oldest surviving form of horoscopic astrology in the world.
+The stars are considered to be the fixed background against which the motions of the planets are measured.
 Through the analysis of the planetary cycles in the past and present it is possible to interpret the probable future.